-Given the choice, most seniors want to continue living in their own homes, rather than moving in with a relative, or going to an assisted living facility or nursing home.
+Most seniors want to continue living in their own homes, rather than move in with a relative or relocate to an assisted living facility or nursing home.
 However, many people begin having trouble with everyday activities like shopping, cooking, housekeeping and personal care as they grow older.

 - “The stairs are getting so hard to climb.”